-Experience the Sardine Run Ocean Safari, an event of spectacular proportions during winter on the South African coastline.
+Experience a ocean safari on the Wild Coast, an event of spectacular proportions during winter on the South African coastline.
 This time of year is right in the middle of two migrations; shoals of sardines and pods of humpback whales.
 Tonnes of sardines are moving north to spawn, closely followed by their predators, namely dolphins, gannets and sharks.
 At the same time, pods of humpback whales are migrating north to warmer waters to give birth.
 Nature and wildlife enthusiasts as well as photographers will get a chance to capture ocean wildlife as never imagined.
 Yoga lovers will be guided twice daily for sunrise and sunset yoga sessions overlooking the bay.
 All this set in the beautiful rolling hills and rural african landscape of Mdumbi, Wildcoast.

 Join us for this yoga, snorkeling and free-diving adventure!
 Everyone is welcome and there is no special training needed to join us for the yoga and boating experience.
 You will spend 6 days on the ocean, with 7 night’s accommodation.
 Meals and yoga/snorkeling equipment included.

 - Marine guides

 - Transfers by road to Mdumbi